Data Engineering Partner Selection: The 2026 Five-Stage Framework

 Three patterns cause most early failures.

 Dual backlog.
 The vendor team starts their own sprint board.
 The internal team has their own Jira.
 Nobody agrees on what “done” looks like for the first sprint.
 Fix this before kick-off: one backlog, one definition of done, one sprint review.
 The vendor works in the client’s tooling or the tooling is formally agreed before day one.
-See vendor management best practices for the full governance framework.
+This is the same governance discipline covered in managed data engineering services, applied from day one of a new engagement rather than after a failure forces the issue.

 Senior absence after week two.
 The architect who ran the discovery calls attends the kick-off, then disappears into a different account.
 The team doing the actual work is junior.
 Address this with the key-personnel clause from Stage 4 and by scheduling a monthly senior-architect review checkpoint in the engagement governance calendar - not as an option, but as a contractual cadence.